VfL Wolfsburg: 2008–present

 In the 2018–19 season, Wolfsburg finished 6th in the Bundesliga, thus automatically qualifying for the 2019–20 UEFA Europa League.

 In the draw for the Europa League third qualifying round, Wolfsburg drew the Ukrainian Team Desna Chernihiv.
 Wolfsburg won 2–0 at the AOK Stadion, advancing to the play-off round.
 At the play-off round they lost 2–1 against AEK Athens.

-On 24 May 2022, Niko Kovač was appointed as Wolfsburg's new head coach with contract lasting until June 2025.
+On 24 May 2022, Niko Kovač was appointed as Wolfsburg's new head coach, with a contract lasting until June 2025, prematurely terminated in March 2024.

 Home stadium

 Wolfsburg plays at the Volkswagen Arena, a multi-purpose stadium which seats a total capacity of 30,000 spectators.
 Before construction was finished in 2002, Wolfsburg played their home games at the 21,600 capacity VfL-Stadium.
 The stadium is currently used mostly for the home games of Wolfsburg, and is the site where they won their first Bundesliga title in the 2008–09 season.
 The amateur squad and the women's association football section is playing since 2015 at the newly built AOK Stadion with a capacity of 5200 people.
 There is also a new VfL-Center with offices and training areas and the VfL-FußballWelt, an interactive exhibition about the VfL.